seif-esmael/Vector-With-Dynamic-Arrays/README.md

       6- clear
       7- size
 --> so most of these features in the vector , so what is the matter of making it for arrays

+*Note*
+      The default data type is (integer) so you can change it in the main to the data type you want